bruvellu/cephalic-furrow/3-text/furrow.md

 Laser power measured before microscope port was 6 mW and pixel dwell time for scanning was 2 us.
 Each scan was repeated 10 consecutive times to make a cut along a single cell.
 Embryos were ablated just once each.
-For analysis, kymographs were obtained using the Fiji plugin Multi_Kymograph (https://github.com/fiji/Multi_Kymograph) on cell edges in the direction perpendicular to the cuts.
-The kymographs were binarized and distance between edges versus time was linearly fitted to obtain the recoil velocity.

 ## Image processing and analyses